Senior Data Engineer

 HMLR does not hold a UK Visa & Immigration (UKVI) Skilled Worker Licence and is unable to sponsor individuals for Skilled Worker sponsorship.

 If you are a motivated and experienced data professional who enjoys leading on complex data challenges, shaping technical approaches and working collaboratively in agile teams, this is your chance to make a significant impact.
 Join HM Land Registry and play a crucial role in developing and guiding the data capabilities that support property ownership and public services across England and Wales.
-Apply now or contact Keesha in complete confidence.
+Apply now in complete confidence.

 TPBN1_UKTJ